Compare Cheap Flights from Melbourne to Dubai, United Arab Emirates

 The best time to visit Dubai

 Dubai is known to be hot most of the year.
-However, winter months between November and March offer respite from the heat when temperatures average 23°C (73°) This cooler season draws big crowds from locals and tourists alike resulting in increased airfare and accommodation rates.
+However, winter months between November and March offer respite from the heat when temperatures average 23°C (73°) This cooler season draws big crowds from locals and tourists alike resulting in increased airfare and hotel rates.
 Summer months of April through October experience high humidity as well as scorching temperatures.
 If you don’t mind 40°C (104°F) days with 100% humidity, summer holidays may be the best time to score cheap flights from Melbourne to Dubai.
 With the added savings, you may want to check out the indoor activities such as Ski Dubai and the Dubai Mall.

 Departing From Melbourne